tiagoantao/virtual-core/README.rst

 ------------

-TODO: refer the easy to use web configuration interface!

 This will install all your servers on the local machine.
 If you have a very large big-iron machine, this might be what you want.
-If you have a cluster, this is still a reasonable starting point.
+If you have a cluster, this is still a reasonable starting point, though you will have some work to do, especially on the security front.

+1. Use the wizard to configure the most complicated stuff:
+``PYTHONPATH=. python -m wizard``

-1. Create a directory that will store all your docker volumes.
+2. Create a directory that will store all your docker volumes.
 This might need to be very big.

-2. ``python3 src/prepare_templates.py [Directory_Above]`` .
+3. ``python3 src/prepare_templates.py [Directory_Above]`` .
 Prepares the ansible
 templates (this probably can be put inside ansible).

-3. ``python3 src/use_examples.py`` .
-This will copy the example configuration files
-to be used as the default ones.
-Make sure to change things in your final configuaration.
+4. Optional and **not recommended**: ``python3 src/use_examples.py`` .
+This will copy the example configuration files to be used as the default ones.
+Make sure to change things in your final configuaration. **You only run this if you did not run step 1, the wizard.
+Suggestion: run the wizard.**

 4. ``python3 src/create_directory_structure.py [Directory_Above]``